andre-st/chrome-injectjs/README.md

 - tiny, kept to the bare minimum = little maintenance
 - easy to inspect if you consider using it—no 3rd party libs, nothing [minified](https://en.wikipedia.org/wiki/Minification_(programming)), small files
 - it lacks any comfort and visual beauty: no syntax highlighting or validation (no Ace editor, jslint, ...)
-- optionally break isolation and call target website's Javascript functions: `mixinUnsafe(…)`
 - flexible and easy to extend due to its script-based configuration

   ![Screenshot](image/screenshot-20180525.png)

+- user scripts run in the context of the target website, so you can call its Javascript functions
 - no automatic updates, see Installation section
 - export/import = copy/paste the content of the text area